Marine Mammal Commission

 • Research and Management Utility or Plans for Continuity of Newly Established Approaches: Describe the anticipated long-term utility of the project, any implications for future research and how it will contribute to future marine mammal population assessment, management, or conservation.
 Describe in more detail how the proposed work would contribute to science-based management and policy including, but not limited to, the U.S. stock assessment process.
 For projects addressing stocks that occur outside U.S. waters, summarize how this proposed project is applicable to marine mammal stocks that occur in U.S. waters.

 • Research Permits: Specify whether permits, authorizations, and/or approvals (e.g., Animal Care and Use, Institutional Review Board for research involving humans participating as subjects) are necessary.
 If necessary to conduct the proposed research, provide details regarding whether permits or authorizations and/or Animal Care and Use approvals have been obtained.
-If necessary permits, authorizations, and approvals are pending, provide the status for obtaining them and when they are expected to be issued.
+If required permits, authorizations, and approvals are pending, provide the status for obtaining them and when they are expected to be issued.

 Budget and Time Line (limit 2 pages)